tsatria03/CookyCraze/docks/readme.txt

 flipper     = unlocks the cooky flipper minigame. slots       = unlocks the slot machine minigame. slotmanager = unlocks the baking slots manager.
-Also sets the rank gate for the baking slots manager menu automatically.
+Also sets the rank gate for the baking slots manager menu automatically. lottery     = unlocks the cooky lottery and the ticket shop.

 message
 The text spoken to the player when this reward fires.